justfoundation/defi-widgets/docs/Swap-Token-List.md

 ## Introduction
+Token Lists is a specification for lists of token metadata (e.g. address, decimals, ...) that can be used by any dApp interfaces that needs one or more lists of tokens.

+Anyone can create and maintain a token list, as long as they follow the specification.
+Driven by the community to improve discoverability and trust in a manner that is inclusive, transparent, and decentralized.
+By following a standard JSON schema and can be hosted publicly on ENS, IPFS, and HTTPS.

 As the Crypto space continues to evolve, we continue to see exponential growth in the number of tokens being issued.
 This maturation reflects the success of permissionless innovation, a trend we expect will only accelerate in the future: everything of value will be tokenized.

 As the rate of token issuance accelerates, it has become increasingly difficult for users to filter out high quality, legitimate tokens from scams, fakes, and duplicates.
 Across the space, projects are managing and maintaining rapidly growing token lists.
 The end result is a lot of wasted time, slow listing processes and scammed users.
 In addition, builders should spend their time building, not deciding which tokens are legitimate and which are scams, fakes or duplicates.

-Token List is a community-led initiative to improve discoverability and trust in a manner that is inclusive, transparent, and decentralized.
-By following a standard JSON schema and can be hosted publicly on ENS, IPFS, and HTTPS.

 ## Available functions